-The legislation also sets forth penalties for violations, including fines ranging from fifty to one thousand dollars depending on the number of offenses, and potential imprisonment for repeat offenders.
-All fines collected will be directed to the general fund to support boater training and safety programs in the state.
-The bill is set to take effect upon the Governor's approval.
+The bill also introduces penalties for non-compliance, categorizing violations as misdemeanors with fines ranging from fifty to one thousand dollars, depending on the number of offenses.
+It creates a rebuttable presumption of being uninsured if proof of insurance is not presented during an accident.
+Furthermore, all fines collected will be directed to the general fund to support boater training and safety programs in the state.
+The act will take effect upon the Governor's approval.

 Statutes affected: